Light and breezy, the Lillet spritz is the ideal summer drink! It’s bubbly and refreshing, featuring Lillet Blanc, lemon, and soda water.

 All about Lillet!

-Lillet Blanc is a new staple in our liquor cabinet.
-How to pronounce it?
-“Li-lay.”
-Lillet is a French aperitif: a fortified wine that’s flavored with herbs and citrus.
+Lillet Blanc is a staple in our liquor collection.
+Lillet (“Li-lay”) is a French aperitif: a fortified wine that’s flavored with herbs and citrus.
 There are are several types of Lillet made of different wines: Lillet Blanc, Lillet Rosé and Lillet Rouge.
 The flavor of Lillet Blanc is light, with subtle floral and herbal notes.
 It’s similar to a dry white vermouth, with a more intriguing herbal flavor.

 Why do we love Lillet so much?
 Its light and refreshing flavor!
 You can keep a bottle of Lillet in your fridge for about 3 months.
 Use it to mix up this Lillet spritz on repeat, or other Lillet cocktails like the Vesper Martini or this Lillet G&T.